-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Lipid Metabolism, Novel Agents, Interventions and ACS, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Novel Agents, Interventions and ACS, Interventions and Vascular Medicine

 Keywords: Myocardial Infarction, Acute Coronary Syndrome, Stroke, Thrombin, Platelet Aggregation Inhibitors, Receptors, Purinergic P2, Receptors, Thrombin, Peripheral Arterial Disease, Ticlopidine, Pyridines, Blood Platelets, Piperazines, Stents, Receptor, PAR-1, Intracranial Hemorrhages, Secondary Prevention, United States Food and Drug Administration, Thrombophilia, Cyclooxygenase 1, Thrombosis, Lactones, Prostaglandin-Endoperoxide Synthases